-$COP{CU_Cool_Modeled}$ = the cooling compressor-condenser-only COP used in the spreadsheet equipment model,
+COPCU\Cool\Modeled = the cooling condenser-only COP used in the spreadsheet equipment model,

-$COP{CU_Cool_EER}$ = the cooling compressor-condenser-only COP corresponding to the specific EER level being evaluated, and
+$COP{CU\Cooled EER}$ = the cooling condenser-only COP corresponding to the specific EER level being evaluated, and

-$FanUEC_n$ = normalized compressor-condenser energy consumption from the modeling, kWh/ton - national.
+$FanUEC_n$ = normalized condenser energy consumption from the modeling, kWh/ton - national.

-Thus, for example, to estimate the annual energy consumption of a 35-ton water-cooled air conditioner at an EER of 12.4, the initial step is to calculate a compressor-condenser-only COP{EER} using Eq.
+Thus, for example, to estimate the annual energy consumption of a 35-ton water-cooled air conditioner at an EER of 12.4, the initial step is to calculate a condenser-only $COP{EER}$ using Eq.
 4.9.
-For an EER of 12.4, the ASHRAE 90.1-2010 level for this equipment class, this corresponds to a COP of 4.543.
+For an EER of 12.4, the ASHRAE 90.1-2010 level for this product class, this corresponds to a COP of 4.543.
 UEC is then calculated as

-$$UEC{12.4 \, EER} = 35 \, tons \times [947 \, kWh/ton \times \frac{4.052}{4.543} + 242 \, kWh/ton]$$ Eq.
-4.11
+$$UEC{12.4 EER} = 35 \ tons \ \times [947 \ kWh/ton \times \frac{4.052}{4.543} + 242 \ kWh/ton]$$

-A representative capacity for each equipment class was selected, as shown in Table 4.2.2, based on the approximate average capacity of the units available in the market as identified in DOE's market analysis.
+A representative capacity for each product class was selected, as shown in Table 4.2.2, based on the approximate average capacity of the units available in the market as identified in DOE's market analysis.

-Table 4.2.2 Water-Cooled Air Conditioner Representative Capacities by Equipment Class
+Table 4.2.2 Water-Cooled Air Conditioner Representative Capacities by Product Class

-Equipment Class Representative Cooling Capacity Water-Cooled Air Conditioner, ≥65,000 and <135,000 Btu/h, Electric 8 tons Resistance Heating or No Heating Water-Cooled Air Conditioner, ≥65,000 and <135,000 Btu/h, All Other 8 tons Heating Water-Cooled Air Conditioner, ≥135,000 and <240,000 Btu/h, Electric 15 tons Resistance Heating or No Heating Water-Cooled Air Conditioner, ≥135,000 and <240,000 Btu/h, All Other 15 tons Heating Water-Cooled Air Conditioner, ≥240,000 Btu/h, Electric Resistance 35 tons Heating or No Heating Water-Cooled Air Conditioner, ≥240,000 Btu/h, All Other Heating 35 tons
+Product Class Representative Cooling Capacity Water-Cooled Air Conditioner, ≥65,000 and <135,000 Btu/h, Electric 8 tons Resistance Heating or No Heating Water-Cooled Air Conditioner, ≥65,000 and <135,000 Btu/h, All Other 8 tons Heating Water-Cooled Air Conditioner, ≥135,000 and <240,000 Btu/h, Electric 15 tons Resistance Heating or No Heating Water-Cooled Air Conditioner, ≥135,000 and <240,000 Btu/h, All Other 15 tons Heating Water-Cooled Air Conditioner, ≥240,000 Btu/h, Electric Resistance 35 tons Heating or No Heating Water-Cooled Air Conditioner, ≥240,000 Btu/h, All Other Heating 35 tons

 For this analysis, the annual supply fan power was not adjusted for different efficiency levels.
-A more detailed analysis of the engineering of higher efficiency water-cooled air conditioners might show that some of the EER improvement might come from reducing supply fan power.
-One path to reducing fan power in rooftop equipment is believed to be through larger case designs and consequently lower internal fan pressure drop.
-However, based on the assumption that these water-cooled air conditioner units are typically installed in mechanical rooms as opposed to rooftops, increased size may come at the expense of installation cost and available (rentable) floor space.
-It is noted that for a given EER level, assuming that fan efficiency is improved to reach that level would mean less improvement to the compressor-condenser performance and less energy savings from the condenser portion of the packaged air conditioning system.
+A more detailed analysis of the engineering of higher efficiency water-cooled air conditioners might show that some improvement can come from reducing supply fan power.
+One path to reducing fan power in rooftop equipment is believed to have been through larger case designs and consequently lower internal fan pressure drop.
+However, based on the assumption that these units are typically installed in mechanical rooms as opposed to rooftops, increased size may come at the expense of installation cost and available (rentable) floor space.
+It is noted that for a given EER level, assuming that fan efficiency is improved to reach that level would mean less improvement to the condenser performance and less energy savings from the condenser portion of the packaged air conditioning system.